MidHunterX/Automated-Data-Processor/README.md

 ## Usage

-This is a CLI tool so the features are accessed using the following commands:

-### Commands

 | Command             | Description                                           |
 | ------------------- | ----------------------------------------------------- |
 | process forms       | Parse, Clean, Validate and Organize Forms             |